OtakuSquirrel/QuickSymmetryTool/README.md

 # QuickSymmetryTool

-This is a quick symmetry tool for maya, using `maya.OpenMaya` and `maya.cmds`.
+This is a quick symmetry tool for maya, using `maya.cmds`.

 ## How to install